-Presenteeism in the workplace can show itself in different ways
+What are the different ways Presenteeism in the workplace can show itself?

 Another factor of presenteeism is working excessively long hours - but not actually being present at work.
 This is leading employers to believe they are performing (the old coat on the back of the chair scenario).

 It’s also classed as an employee working at a decreased level.
 This could be due to several social/economic distractions such as childcare issues, online shopping whilst at work, texting or general chatting.

 And finally, it’s employees working excessive hours, with the culture of “never switching off”.
 This leads to staff stress and burnout, which will eventually lead to more sickness and absenteeism further down the line.

 A recent article from Personnel Today reported that four in every five employers reported that their staff have been working at home whilst being unwell over the past year, but with two in five not taking any steps to address the issue.

 How to identify and monitor presenteeism in your employees

 In the CIPD and Simplyhealth Health & Wellbeing At Work report, they reported 84% of employers have observed “presenteeism” during the Covid-19 pandemic, with 75% seeing this within the workplace and 77% at home.